sigmaai/self-driving-golf-cart/README.md

 This project has several different modules.

-1. Autonomous steering
+1. Deep learning steering prediction
-2. Autonomous cruise contol system
+2. Semantic segmentation
+3. Driver by wire system (DBW)
+4. Object detection
+5. Traffic light detection
+6. Lane detection
-3. System management
+7. System management
-3. Path planning
+8. Path planning
-4. Engineering
+9. Engineering

 Localization and other features coming soon...

 ## Running the code

+To run the autonomous software:

 1. Please download/clone the repository.
 2. Make sure that you have all the [dependencies](./requirements.txt) installed.

-To run the autonomous software, do

-`python3 drive.py`.
+3. open terminal
+4. `cd <YOUR_PROJECT_DIRECTORY>` (make sure to change your directory)
+5. `$ drive`

 (Please use python3 instead of python2, because the ML models are saved in the python3 formate)

 ## Steering
-The software behind the steering system is largly inspired by work done by [Nvidia](https://arxiv.org/pdf/1604.07316.pdf).
+The software behind the steering system is inspired by work proposed by [NVIDIA](https://arxiv.org/pdf/1604.07316.pdf).
+This deep learning algorithm is known as behavioral cloning.
 The hardware system is custom designed in house.
 Here is a video demo.

 [![IMAGE ALT TEXT HERE](https://i.ytimg.com/vi/4bZ40W4BGoE/hqdefault.jpg)](https://www.youtube.com/watch?v=CcUXtViFQeU&t=5s)